ual/scraper2/README.md

 - Write unit tests.

-- Craiglist returns a maximum of 2500 search results per query, which in high-traffic regions is much less than a full day of listings.
+- Craigslist returns a maximum of 2500 search results per query, which in high-traffic regions is much less than a full day of listings.
 For example, it's approx 6 daytime hours in the "sfbay" region.
 Here are some options: (a) run the scraper once a day at midnight and accept that we are getting an incomplete sample (current approach), (b) run the scraper more frequently, (c) try switching to sub-region searches.

 ### Task list (lower priority)